aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 - reproducing the results is computationally demanding, thus we suggest to use as many CPUs as possible

 Used libraries and software
-- Python 3.12.4
+- Python 3.12.3
 - see requirements.txt for all dependencies
+- we recommend using virtual environment and using `pip install -r requirements.txt` to install all requirements
+- if you need to speed up the computation, using `pip install -r requirements.txt --no-binary numpy,scipy` _could_ help

 Used setup for experiments
-- AMD Ryzen 5900X 12-cores CPU
+- 2x AMD EPYC 9374F
-- 128 GB RAM
+- 64 GB RAM
-- 2 TB SSD disk
-- Ubuntu 22.04 LTS
+- Ubuntu 24.04 LTS

 ## Notes on reproducibility

 We tried to make the results as reproducible as possible.
-Although we employed many approaches to ensure the reproducibility, it is still possible that the results will not be exactly the same, mainly due to the floating point arithmetic.
+Althoug we employed many approaches to ensure the reproducibility, it is still possible that the results will not be exactly the same, mainle due to the floating point arithmetic.
 We provide the checksums for all files that are generated during the experiments.
 The checksums are stored in the `misc` folder.
-The checksums are computed using the code in `src/checksums`, however, they can be computed using 7-zip or sha256sum utility.
+The checksums are computed using the code in `src/checksum.py`, however, they can be computed using 7-zip or sha256sum utility.

 When running the `main.py` script, the script checks the checksums of the downloaded data, the extracted features, the generated datasets, the results of the classifiers, the average results, and the results of the repeated stratified cross-validation.

 **Beware** that git on Windows can change the line endings from LF to CRLF.
 This can cause the checksums to fail.
 Most probably you only need to change EOL of `misc\svd_information.csv`.
-Additionally, check [this link](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) on how to configure git to handle this problem.
+Additionaly, check [this link](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) on how to configure git to handle this problem.
 The script should save every csv file with LF as EOL.

-Additionally, we provide `our_results_tables` and `our_results_xvalidation` folders that contain the results of our experiments.
+Additionaly we provide `our_results_tables` and `our_results_xvalidation` folders that contain the results of our experiments.
 We do not include the `results` folder as it is too large to be stored in the repository, even when compressed.

 ## Dataset preparation